EquiNoxOner/opella-amaris-anthauri/README.md

 ---

-## Quality Tools (Suggested)
+## Quality Tools

-- `tflint` – Linter for Terraform code
+- `tflint` – Linter for Terraform code (used)
-- `tfsec` – Security scanner for Terraform
+- `tfsec` – Security scanner for Terraform (used)
-- `checkov` – Policy enforcement and IaC scanning
+- `checkov` – Policy enforcement and IaC scanning (used)
-- `terraform-docs` – Auto-generate module documentation
+- `terraform-docs` – Auto-generate module documentation (haven't used it in the past)

 ---

 ## Notes

-- Designed with flexibility: you can easily expand to more environments and regions
+- Designed with flexibility to expand to more environments and regions
-- Resources are properly tagged and named
+- Resources are properly tagged (most of them)
-- Error handling is modular — e.g., NSG rules via dynamic blocks
+- Error handling is modular —> NSG rules via dynamic blocks